Almost split Kac-Moody groups over ultrametric fields: Introduction

 Cyril Charignon undertook the construction of hovels for almost split Kac-Moody groups \cite{Cn-10}, \cite{Cn-10b}.
 Actually he considered the disjoint union of the hovel and of some hovels at infinity called fa\c{c}ades.
 This union is called a bordered hovel, it looks like the Satake compactification of a Bruhat-Tits building; in addition to the main hovel it contains the microaffine buildings.
 He elaborates an abstract theory of bordered hovels associated to a generating root datum, a valuation and a family of parahoric subgroups.
 He proves an abstract descent theorem and succeeds in using it to build a bordered hovel associated to an almost split Kac-Moody group over a field endowed with a discrete valuation and a perfect residue field.
 As a corollary the microaffine buildings are also defined in this situation.

-In this article we give more details about these constructions and improve many results.
+In this article we give more details about these constructions and improve many results (see below some details about each section).
 In particular the fixed point theorem in $\R-$buildings proved recently by K. Struyve \cite{Se-11} enables us to prove the existence of bordered hovels in new cases (with a non discrete valuation).

-With these additional details and results it is possible to define spherical Hecke algebras for any almost split Kac-Moody group over a local field \cite{GR-12}.
+The essential new result we get (from \cite{Cn-10b} and the present article) is the existence of a nice (bordered) hovel for each almost split Kac-Moody group over an ultrametric local field, with a strongly transitive action of the group and a good enclosure map (Theorem \ref{6.9} and Proposition\ref{6.10a}.3).
+This is the powerful tool which enables S. Gaussent, N. Bardy-Panse and the author to define spherical Hecke algebras or Iwahori-Hecke algebras associated to any almost split Kac-Moody group over an ultrametric local field: \cite{GR-12}, \cite{BGR15}.
+The non split case involves unequal parameters.

 In section \ref{s1} we explain the general framework of our study: abstract generating root data, their associated twin buildings and split Kac-Moody groups (as defined by J. Tits \cite{T-87b}).

 Section \ref{s1b} is devoted to B. R\'emy's theory of almost split Kac-Moody groups \cite{Ry-02a}.
 We improve a few results, \eg on geometric realizations of the associated twin buildings and on imaginary relative root groups.